tartalia/UCI_HAR_Dataset_Tidy/README.md

 * Platform: x86_64-pc-linux-gnu (64-bit)
 * dplyr version 0.4.1

-Although we thought that the project can be run into other *nix platforms without problems, maybe there's some limitation to run on Windows platform due to file system differences.
+Although we thought that the project can be run in others *nix platforms without problems, maybe there's some limitation to run on Windows platform due to file system differences.

 # How to Collect, Clean and Generate Tidy Dataset